 Ask the nine questions.
 Listen for specifics, not slogans.
 Check the qualifications.
 Talk to referees.
 If you can't get a straight answer to "will you visit our site," move on.

-At Beaumont Solutions, we work with Adelaide businesses from the CBD through to the Hills and out to the Murraylands, across construction, healthcare, manufacturing, hospitality and professional services.
-If you’d like a no-obligation scoping call to see whether we’re the right fit, we’re happy to have one.
-The conversation is free, and if we’re not the right consultant for you, we’ll say so.
+At Beaumont Safety Solutions, we work with Adelaide businesses across construction, healthcare, manufacturing, hospitality and professional services.
+Our existing clients include Adelaide Oval, Mitsubishi Motors and Healthscope.
+If you'd like a no-obligation scoping call to see whether we're the right fit, we're happy to have one.
+If we're not the right consultant for you, we'll say so.

 Call us on 08 7190 7910 or book a no-obligation WHS consultation.